zy12aaf168/css-key-concepts-responsive-design/README.md

 - Add [CSS flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to your elements to make them sit next to each other (horizontally) on the page.
 They should stack on top of each other (wrap) the smaller our screen size gets

-Hint: You might need to create a parent container for your cat cards and add a width to it
+Hint: You'll need to create a parent container for your cat cards and add a width to it

 - Don't forget to test how your page looks on different screen sizes using your browser tools!